openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-conda.rst

 ############################################################

 Now that you've installed OpenVINO Runtime, you are ready to run your own machine learning applications!
-To learn more about how to integrate a model in OpenVINO applications, try out some ../../../learn-openvino/interactive-tutorials-python and sample applications.
+To learn more about how to integrate a model in OpenVINO applications, try out some tutorials and sample applications.

 Try the :doc:`C++ Quick Start Example <../../../learn-openvino/openvino-samples/get-started-demos>` for step-by-step instructions on building and running a basic image classification C++ application.